aws/deep-learning-containers/README.md

 ### Building your image using Docker CLI

-To build individual dockerfiles with a much more granular look at layer builds, you can use Docker CLI commands to build DLC images by following these steps:
+If you want to build your docker image directly with Docker CLI instead of using our build scripts, follow these steps below:

 1. Ensure that all build artifacts (files which are included into the dockerfile through `COPY` statements) are copied into the
    `<framework>/<training/inference>/docker/build_artifacts/` folder.
 Assign this folder path to the `DLC_BUILD_CONTEXT` variable: